Connectors

 --restart

-HIGH findings pause for operator approval; CRITICAL still blocks unconditionally.
-ZeptoClaw has no native ask surface, so HITL approvals downgrade to confirm verdicts in the DefenseClaw TUI / audit log — make sure operators are reachable there.
+HIGH findings can produce a raw confirm action; CRITICAL still blocks unconditionally.
+ZeptoClaw has no native ask surface, so confirm takes its immediate fallback with raw_action preserved.
+The TUI and audit log can review the event but cannot approve and resume it.
 See the HITL page for the per-connector matrix.

 defenseclaw setup zeptoclaw \